ga-aluminati/fibonacci-solutions/README.md

 ## fibonacci-solutions

-The infamous fibonacci sequence solved o(n) in various programming languages
+The infamous fibonacci sequence solved o(n) in various programming languages.

 ### What is the Fibonacci Sequence?